chaoss/wg-metrics-models/README.md

 ### How to Join Us?

 - Link to the [Agenda/Meeting-Minutes](https://docs.google.com/document/d/1qE2duE73NbEOHzRRAbqgPSUSAfdH-AmvLruOu7uCIYg/edit) document
-- Link to the [Participate](https://chaoss.community/chaoss-calendar/) page on the website
+- Link to the [Calendar](https://chaoss.community/chaoss-calendar/) page on the website

 Link to [Code of Conduct](https://github.com/chaoss/governance/blob/master/code-of-conduct.md)

 ## Contributing

 See the [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

+### Maintainers

+- Yehui Wang
+- Matt Germonprez

 ## License